Learning More from Less: Unlocking Internal Representations for Benchmark Compression: More Experimental Results

 \subsection{Discrete-Representation Ablation}

 Table~\ref{tab:ablation_discrete_full} presents a controlled ablation that isolates the contribution of continuous aligned representations in the coreset selection stage.
-We replace our consensus embeddings with concatenated binary correctness vectors and perform clustering in this discrete space (\textsc{0/1 K-means+Ridge}), while keeping the downstream extrapolation module identical.
+We replace our consensus embeddings with concatenated binary correctness vectors and perform clustering in this discrete space (\textsc{0/1 K-means+Ridge}), while keeping the downstream extrapolation stage identical.
 This design ensures that any performance difference is attributable to the representation used for summarizing item structure rather than the predictor itself.

-Across all datasets, \textsc{RepCore} consistently yields higher (or comparable) Spearman correlation and lower MAE for most budgets, with the largest gains appearing on benchmarks where item structure is richer (e.g., multimodal SEED-Bench-2-Plus).
+Across all datasets, \textsc{RepCore} consistently yields higher (or comparable) Spearman correlation and lower MAE for most budgets.
 While the discrete baseline can be competitive on MAE at the smallest budget for a few cases, \textsc{RepCore} achieves more stable improvements as $K$ increases, suggesting that the continuous embedding geometry captures fine-grained inter-item relations that binary outcome vectors fail to preserve, thereby enabling more reliable and transferable coreset selection.